ool3/python_reverse_dict/README.md

   Uses `dict.setdefault()` instead of `dict.get()` when populating the dictionary.

 * **`-s`**, **`--small_test`**
-  Uses a small dictionary with few items which the keys and values will be reversed.
+  Uses a small dictionary with 10 items which the keys and values will be reversed.

 * **`-i NUMBER_ITEMS`**, **`--number_items NUMBER_ITEMS`**
   Number of items in the dictionary.